-In 2023 there has been continued Joint Planning between Essential Energy and Ergon regarding the provision of both; (i) limited bi-directional emergency backup supply and, (ii) limited planned backup supply via a 33kV Open-Point at Mungindi, not far from the Essential Energy Mungindi 66/33/22kV zone substation.
-A staged implementation is planned, and now due to changes in prioritisation, is likely to be completed by late 2024/25.
+In 2024 there has been continued Joint Planning between Essential Energy and Ergon regarding the provision of both; (i) limited bi-directional emergency backup supply and, (ii) limited planned backup supply via a 33kV Open-Point at Mungindi, not far from the Essential Energy Mungindi 66/33/22kV zone substation.
+A staged implementation is planned.

 Limited bi-directional backup supply via an existing 33kV Open-Point near Mungindi.
 This will be facilitated by protection upgrades on the Ergon network including that at the Ergon St George substation, the replacement of the 33kV Open-Point switch, new 33kV pole-mounted cross-border metering, and the end-of-life replacement including reconfiguration of substation equipment at the Essential Energy Mungindi substation fed from Moree at 66kV.
+Due to changes in prioritisation, this investment is likely to be completed by early 2026.